Decentralized identity

 Should JSON-LD be used for identity?

-The rationale for using JSON-LD is explained as the technology required to resolve the claim document from the DID (as explained in this video).
-JSON-LD is organised around @context, which allows a mapping using URIs (Uniform Resource Identifiers, such as http://example.org) and values where the same graph can be serialized in different manners.
+The rationale for using JSON-LDarrow-up-right is explained as the technology required to resolve the claim document from the DID (as explained in this videoarrow-up-right).
+JSON-LD is organised around @context, which allows a mapping using URIs (Uniform Resource Identifiers, such as http://example.orgarrow-up-right) and values where the same graph can be serialized in different manners.
 The problem is that it isn't targeted at security or privacy applications:

 • Linked Data puts security behind semantics (aka RDF expansion and normalization first, signature verification second).
 Using hash links on the schema.org schema does not guarantee the proper form of immutability that ensures an issued VC is verifiable.